-Associate Professor of Chinese and American Studies and Culture
+Associate Professor of American Studies and Culture

 Xinmin Liu is an associate professor of Chinese and Comparative Cultures at Washington State University.
 He received his Ph.D. in Comparative Literature at Yale in 1997, and is currently teaching Chinese culture, film and language in the Department of Foreign Languages and Cultures at WSU.
 His teaching and research are chiefly cross-cultural and interdisciplinary, dealing with society, culture and social thought as well as the human vs. nonhuman dichotomy.
 His first book, Signposts of Self-Realization: Evolution, Sociality and Ethics in Chinese Literary Modernism, was published by Brill, Netherlands in March 2014.